-Radiant Logistics, Inc. (the "Company", "we" or "us"), operates as a third-party logistics company, providing multi-modal transportation and logistics services primarily to customers based in the United States and Canada.
-We service a large and diversified account base, which we support from an extensive network of locations across North America as well as an integrated international service partner network located in other key markets around the globe.
-We provide these services through a multi-brand network, which includes over 100 locations operated exclusively on our behalf by independent agents, who we also refer to as our "strategic operating partners", as well as approximately 20 Company-owned offices.
+Radiant Logistics, Inc. (the "Company", "we" or "us"), operates as a third-party logistics company, providing multi-modal transportation and logistics services primarily in the United States and Canada.
+We service a large and diversified account base consisting of consumer goods, food and beverage, manufacturing and retail customers, which we support from an extensive network of operating locations across North America as well as an integrated international service partner network located in other key markets around the globe.
+We provide these services through a multi-brand network, which includes over 100 operating locations, which includes a number of independent agents, who we also refer to as our "strategic operating partners" that operate exclusively on our behalf as well as approximately 20 Company-owned offices.
 As a third-party logistics company, we have a vast carrier network of asset-based transportation companies, including motor carriers, railroads, airlines and ocean lines in our carrier network.
 We believe shippers value our services because we are able to objectively arrange the most efficient and cost-effective means, type and provider of transportation service without undue influence caused by the ownership of transportation assets.
 In addition, our minimal investment in physical assets affords us the opportunity for a higher return on invested capital and net cash flows than our asset-based competitors.

-Through our operating locations across North America, we offer domestic and international air and ocean freight forwarding services and freight brokerage services including truckload services, less than truckload ("LTL") services, and intermodal services, which is the movement of freight in trailers or containers by combination of truck and rail.
-Our primary business operations involve arranging the shipment, on behalf of our customers, of materials, products, equipment and other goods that are generally larger than shipments handled by integrated carriers of primarily small parcels, such as FedEx, DHL and UPS.
+Through our operating locations across North America, we offer domestic, international air and ocean freight forwarding services and freight brokerage services, including truckload services, less than truckload ("LTL") services, and intermodal services, which is the movement of freight in trailers or containers by combination of truck and rail.
+Our primary business operations involve arranging the shipment, on behalf of our customers, of materials, products, equipment, and other goods that are generally larger than shipments handled by integrated carriers of primarily small parcels, such as FedEx, DHL, and UPS.
 Our services include arranging and monitoring all aspects of material flow activity utilizing advanced information technology systems.
-We also provide other value-added supply chain services, including order fulfillment, inventory management, warehouse and distribution services (collectively, "Materials Management and Distribution" or "MM&D" services), and customs brokerage services to complement our core transportation service offering.
+We also provide other value-added logistics services including materials management and distribution services (collectively, "Materials Management and Distribution" or "MM&D" services), and customs house brokerage ("CHB") services to complement our core transportation service offering.